sparskakyl/RaspberryPE/README.md

 # RaspberryPE
 Windows 10 PE for the Raspberry Pi.
 # Installation
-Please read the wiki on how to install Raspberry Pi 3 and how to get it working.
+Please read the wiki on how to get it working on the Raspberry Pi.
+It's pretty easy to follow. :ok_hand:
 # Credits
 - @Andreiw for making the drivers and the bootloader for the Raspberry Pi.
 - Davindra for making le tutorials on how to install Windows 10 ARM on the Raspberry Pi
-# What's "system32" directory?
+# What's in the "system32" directory?
-Stuff that's used in Raspberry PE and of course the drivers too.
+Stuff that's in Raspberry PE's system32 folder.
 # Contact
 E-mail me at BobPony@outlook.com if you have any questions or comments about it.